hyphmongo/deepcurator/readme.md

 # DeepCurator

-A convolutional neural network trained to recognize the best\* electronic music.
+A convolutional neural network trained to recognize good\* electronic music.
 Using freely available data from **Discogs** _'the largest music database and marketplace in the world'_ a dataset was crafted of the best and worst rated items tagged as 'Electronic'

 Items were scored by taking the have/want ratio, average rating, number of ratings, and recommended sale price, and combining them to a normalized score.
 The top 15,000 scoring items were labelled as 'good' and the bottom 15,000 as 'not-good' (for lack of a better term)